- Child Custody

 Dealing with family law issues can be confusing and stressful.
 But you can relieve a great deal of your anxiety by consulting Robert Reid McInvale, Attorney at Law.
-For more than three decades, we have helped our neighbors in the greater Houston area obtain practical legal solutions to family crises.
+For more than three decades, we have helped our neighbors in the greater Lubbock area obtain practical legal solutions to family crises.
 We offer this brief list of frequently asked questions to help you get started:

 Of course, there is no substitute for a face-to-face consultation with a concerned and dedicated attorney.
 When you are ready to speak, we are here to listen.